 Japanese growth is expected to come to a halt in 2025.
 In 2024, the average annual growth rate decreased to +0.1%, mainly due to the negative 2023 carryover, and the contraction in Q1 due to one-off factors.
-In Q1 2025, the GDP has observed a -0.2% q/q contraction while, in the coming quarters, the pace of growth is expected to remain weak or even negative, under the effect of uncertainty and the negative consequences on Japanese exports induced by the United States' trade policy.
+In Q1 2025, GDP growth was flat while, in the coming quarters, the pace of growth is expected to remain weak, under the effect of uncertainty and the negative consequences on Japanese exports induced by the United States' trade policy.
 On the other hand, household consumption is expected to benefit from the upward trend in wages, which the Shunto (wage negotiations) 2025 will probably extend after the record of 2024, against a backdrop of tensions on the labour market.
 Nevertheless, domestic demand remains structurally weak, while supply constraints are weighing on potential growth.
 However, the average annual growth rate is expected to land at +0.7% thanks to the 2024 carryover effect.
 The Bank of Japan has started a cautious monetary tightening cycle in 2024, bringing the key rate to +0.5%.
 We anticipate one more hike (+25 bps) by year-end, in Q4, in front of persistent inflationary pressures.